DebbiePotts87/how-to-visit-the-netherlands/README.md

     * The hamburger icon was placed to the left of its container so I used google dev tools to inspect the area and find the section of Bootstrap which needed overiding.
     * The hamburger menu icon was defaulted to black, to change this to white I had to change the Bootstap nav bar theme to dark and then overide the background colour.

+---
+# Credits

+* Navigation section
+    * I used the Bootstrap documentation as a guide for making the responsive navigation bar, mainly the button.